BodenmillerGroup/ImcSegmentationPipeline/README.md

 This pipeline was developed in the Bodenmiller laboratory at the University of Zurich (http://www.bodenmillerlab.org/) to segment hundreds of highly multiplexed imaging mass cytometry (IMC) images.
 However we think that this concept also works well for other multiplexed imaging modalities.

-We freely share this pipeline in the hope that it will be useful for others to perform high quality image segmentation and serve as a basis to develop more complicated open source IMC image processing workflows.
-In return we would like you to be considerate and give us and others feedback if you find a bug/issue and [raise a GitHub Issue](https://github.com/BodenmillerGroup/ImcSegmentationPipeline/issues) on the affected projects or on this page.

 ## Usage

 All pre-processing and downstream analysis steps are summarized in the `ImcSegmentationPipeline.ipynb` notebook.